Dashlane Password Manager Review 2023

 8.0 / 10

-Dashlane definitely deserves top billing in whichever rankings it appears on.
-It does the basics well and has an intuitive dashboard, even if a number of additional features that make surfing more secure and comfortable are behind paywalls.
+Dashlane definitely deserves top billing when it's being ranked.
+It's good at the basics and has an intuitive dashboard, even if some features that make surfing more secure and comfortable are behind paywalls.
 All the same, you can rely on Dashlane's autofill for passwords, bank data, and addresses.

-The otherwise well-performing password manager is, as of the time of writing, in a sort of transitional phase, which has generated a few issues here and there.
+These days, Dashlane seems to be changing its approach which has generated a few issues here and there.
 The desktop version's days are numbered, however, not everything has been integrated into the new web interface.
-This might make using the software somewhat frustrating, since it's necessary to jump between the web app and desktop version, with it being difficult to remember which features are where.
+This might make using the software somewhat frustrating, since you'll need to jump between the web app and desktop version, and might forget which features are where.

 However, in the grand scheme of things, this is a temporary problem and we're excited about the new web application.